Skip to main content

 1. Drawing: An imaginative drawing that teaches students about a wide range of drawing techniques and skills required for future pathways in architecture, sketching, Design, and Fine Art.
 Students will learn a vast range of techniques in depth that will be new to them

-2. Art History and Painting: Students will learn about 19th Century painting and artists who changed the concept of art forever.
-They will learn about artists such as Cezanne, Monet, Van Gogh, Picasso, and many more.
-They will then learn to paint and create their own artwork based on the techniques of the Masters.
+2. Art History and Painting: Students will learn about 19th Century painting and artists who changed the concept of art such as Cezanne, Monet, Van Gogh, Picasso, and more.
+They will learn to paint and create their own artwork based on the techniques of the Masters.
 The context of who these artists are, and why they were pioneers will set students up for senior subjects such as History, Fine Art, Design, Photography, and social sciences.
 Students will be skilled in Painting, Art History, politics, trade, and social contexts during the 19th Century

 3. New Zealand Art History: Students will learn about a range of New Zealand artists, including Māori and other ethnicities.
-Auckland Grammar School values New Zealand art and owns a large art collection so students can walk through the School and apply the knowledge they have learnt in context to the artworks that surround them daily.
+The School owns a large art collection so students can walk through campus and apply the knowledge they have learnt in context to the artworks that surround them daily.
 A practical component of this course is also offered with reference to Māori artworks.
 Students will learn the links from European contexts and indigenous, and learn about how that has impacted New Zealand through Art, Design, Architecture, and the wider creative career paths

 Methods of assessment: Students are marked at the conclusion of each module.
 Throughout the year, work is regularly marked and an examination is set for the completion each term.
 The examination is based on work of each unit.
 This subject counts towards their aggregate and will have lessons.
 Regular examinations, essays and seminars will provide marks for term reports and indicate student progress.